mglaus2/startup/README.md

 [x] - done - Prerequisite: At least 10 git commits spread consistently throughout the assignment period.
 [x] - Create an HTTP service using Node.js and Express.
 Done!
 [x] - Frontend served up using Express static middleware.
 Done!
 [x] - Your frontend calls third party service endpoints.
-My frontend calls Colormind API to generate a color scheme for the battleship board.
+My frontend calls The Color API to generate a color scheme for the battleship board.
+It bases the color scheme off the Open Space Color.
 It is called when you press the generate contrasting color button on the current game page.
 [x] - Your backend provides service endpoints.
 Service endpoints for saving and getting game status, updating and getting a users record, and getting information about the user and their opponent.
 Placeholders for login that stores the current user on the server.
 [x] - Your frontend calls your service endpoints.
 I did this with all of my endpoints using the fetch function.